My Fair Lady (London cast recording): Commercial performance

-The album spended three weeks at number one on the Billboard chart Best-Selling Stereophonic LPs in 1959.
+The album spent three weeks at number one on the Billboard chart Best-Selling Stereophonic LPs in 1959.
 Starting May 25, 1959, separate charts were listed for albums in mono and stereo formats, called Best-Selling Monophonic LPs and Best-Selling Stereophonic LPs, respectively.
 In 1962, the album peaked at number 49 on the Cash Box chart.

 It was certified Gold by the Recording Industry Association of America (RIAA) in the 1960s, and later 3× Platinum in November 21, 1986.